opens like a star in the leaf litter

 Main Threats

 None significant.
-Localised threats include habitat loss from land development and collection by craft enthusiasts who use the star-shaped fruiting bodies for decoration.
+Localised threats include habitat loss from land development and collection.

 Population

 A remarkable star-shaped fungus that starts as an onion-shaped ball in leaf litter.
-When mature, outer layer splits into rays that curl back like a star.
-When raindrops hit, puffs of spores are released like smoke.
+Puffs spores.

 Conservation Status